 Stool bleeding can be terrifying while rubbing after a bowel movement or from a test ordered by your specialist.
-Anorectal department in ZhongBa Hospital is providing treatment of the disease.
-We have a team of best Chinese specialist treating disease with Chinese traditional medication.
+We have a team of best gastroenterology specialists treating disease with Chinese traditional medication.
 While stool bleeding can signal a serious problem, it does not always.
 Here is what you need to know about the possible causes of bloody stools and treatment that what you and your doctor should do if you discover a problem.

 Stool bleeding means there is bleeding someplace in your digestive tract.
 The fecal occult test used to track it.
 At other times it may visibly on toilet tissue or in the toilet after a bowel movement as red blood.
 Stool Bleeding that happens higher up in the digestive tract may make stool appear tarry and black.